jabobas/CollabConnect/INSTALLATION_AND_API.md

 2. **Create an Account** or **Login**
    - Register with email and password
+   - You can find the verification code for an email in the terminal
    - Login to access personalized features

 3. **Search for Collaborators**